7 Laundry Detergent Things to Know Before Going DIY

 Commercial laundry detergents never contain both BORAX and WASHING SODA together.

 It’s an either/or kind of thing.
-Powder laundry detergents usually contain washing soda in their formula, while liquid laundry detergents have borax, usually with alcohol (plus other chemicals).
+Laundry Pacs Product Page usually contain washing soda in their formula, while liquid laundry detergents have borax, usually with alcohol (plus other chemicals).
 End of story.

 This may also be the reason why popular belief is that powder detergents are supposed to be more effective than liquid detergents.
 Borax only lets the cleaning pH go up so far.
 Borax is most effective in hotter water, while washing soda is perfect for any temperature.
-When thinking about doing your own laundry detergent, consider that Borax is perfectly fine, but if you’re having trouble getting things really clean then replacing borax with washing soda might be the way to go.
+When thinking about Homemade Laundry Detergent, consider that Borax is perfectly fine, but if you’re having trouble getting things really clean then replacing borax with washing soda might be the way to go.

-- Only a handful of detergents actually use salt in their formula.
+- Only a handful of detergents actually use salt in Our Ingredients Page.

 Purex powder is actually almost 50% salt and Seventh Generation uses a tiny amount in some of their liquids.
 Why?, you might ask.
 Well, salt acts as a natural fabric softener!
 Even though it is weaker than artificially created softeners, the natural option is, obviously, safer.

 - Actually NO detergents contain baking soda on their formula.